paul-jewell/BrewStillery/README.md

 Written in Rust, using GTK3

+The original author no longer maintains this package (at least publicly), so I decided to download the source and upload to github in case anyone else is interested in it.

 ## New In 6.2.0
   * * Annotated types to all variables
   * * Cleaned up unnecessary logic in `realABVFormatting()`